 - Explore museums, stores or other places of interest to you

 - Spend free time relaxing in a café or restaurant

 Of course, you don’t have to include a Day Trip in your itinerary if you don’t feel like it.
 That’s the beauty of this planning formula.
 It’s flexible.

 And last but not least is the Free Day or component.
 For me, this is one of the essential components aside from the Discovery Day.

 The Free Day allows downtime.
 But, if you need it, it also enables you to visit the places you have missed so far.
 Or revisit places you loved.

 It is a day that remains unplanned before your departure and can be used for whatever you like once there.

 Whatever comes your way, a Free Day in your itinerary allows for the flexibility you might need.
-And if you don’t want it, then simply plan another Discovery or Interest Day or another Day Trip.
+And if you don’t want it, plan another Discovery or Interest Day or another Day Trip.